Mohak0111/TicketBooking/README.md

 ## Introduction

 This is a web application built with Flask and SQLite.
 It is a simple app that allows an admin to create, edit, and delete theatres(venues) and/or movies(shows) inside a theatre.
 It also allows a general user to book tickets for the available shows.
-The app is built with flask APIs.
+The backend of this application is built using Flask APIs.
 >To know more about the project, checkout "report(1).pdf"
 ## Installation